 The iPad Application supports Bluetooth Low Energy printing to supported Zebra printers.
 As of this writing, these are the ZQ300, ZQ500, ZD400, ZD600 and ZT600 series printers.
 Zebra also has some older "Bluetooth Classic" printers, but these are not supported.
-If you are thinking of buying Bluetooth printers, try just one first to make sure everything works before you buy them all.
+If you are thinking of buying bluetooth printers, try just one first to make sure everything works before you buy them all.
 To configure the use of a Bluetooth printer you need to use the in-app settings screen.

-While you are in the Rock Check-in app, press 5 fingers on the screen for 2 seconds to access the settings screen pictured below.
+While you are in the Rock Check-in app, press 5 fingers on the screen for 2 seconds.
 When you enable Bluetooth Printing a list will appear that contains nearby Bluetooth devices.
 Select the name of the Bluetooth printer and it will auto-fill the Printer Override setting for you.